formlio/forml/docs/lifecycle.rst

 ^^^^^^^^^^^^^^^^^^^^^

-As the name suggests, this lifecycle is exercised during the project development in scope of the :doc:`project source-code <project>` working copy.
-It is typically managed using the ``forml project <action>`` :ref:`CLI interface <platform-cli>` as shown bellow or using the :class:`runtime.Virtual <forml.runtime.Virtual>` launcher when visited in the :doc:`interactive mode <interactive>`.
+As the name suggests, this lifecycle is exercised during the project development in scope of the :ref:`project source-code <project>` working copy.
+It is typically managed using the ``forml project <action>`` :ref:`CLI interface <platform-cli>` as shown bellow or using the :class:`runtime.Virtual <forml.runtime.Virtual>` launcher when visited in the :ref:`interactive mode <interactive>`.

-The expected behaviour of the particular action depends on the correct :doc:`project setup
+The expected behaviour of the particular action depends on the correct :ref:`project setup
 <project>`.

 .. hint::